 The International Assets Holding Corporation Stock Option Plan (the "Plan") was adopted by the Board of Directors of the Corporation in January, 1993 and approved by the stockholders in November, 1993.
 On February 15, 1996 the shareholders approved an amendment to the Plan to increase the number of shares available for issuance under the Plan from 250,000 to 500,000 shares.
 The Plan permits the granting of awards to employees of the Corporation and its subsidiaries in the form of stock options of the Corporation's common stock.
-Stock options granted under the Plan may be "incentive stock options" meeting the requirements of Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), or non-qualified options which do not meet the requirements of Section 422.
+Stock options granted under the Plan may be "incentive stock options" meeting the requirements of Section 422 of the Internal Revenue Code of 1986, as amended (the "Code"), or non-qualified options which do not meet the requirements of Section 422

 The Plan is administered by the Board of Directors or a committee thereof.
 The Plan gives broad powers to the Board of Directors to administer and interpret the Plan, including the authority to select the individuals to be granted options and rights and to prescribe the particular form and conditions of each option or right granted.
+All options are granted at an exercise price equal to the fair market value or 110 percent of the fair market value of the Corporation's common stock on the date of the grant.
 Awards may be granted pursuant to the Plan through January, 2003.
 The Plan may be terminated earlier by the Board of Directors at its sole discretion.